-It’s also important to choose the right ad networks and use ad mediation to maximize your ad revenue.
+It’s also important to choose the right ad network and use ad mediation to maximize your ad revenue.
 (I’m going to talk about ad mediation later in the article, so keep on reading).

 Developers also need to think carefully about what type of ad formats they’re using.
-Which brings me to my next point.
+This brings me to my next point.

-Reward ads like rewarded video are one of the most effective ad formats in 2020.
+Rewarded video ads are one of the most effective ad formats in 2022.
 They work particularly well for mobile games.

 Here’s the concept behind rewarded videos.
 The user chooses to watch the video ad in exchange for an in-app reward.
 That’s makes this ad format popular among gamers.
 In fact, rewarded videos have the highest eCPM of any other ad format.

-Not only that, but in-app videos in general produce great results.
+Not only that, but video ads, in general, produce great results.
 A study has shown that in-app video ads get 56% better CTRs than banner ads.

 If you already have a big fanbase and are established in the industry, it might make sense to make users pay for your game.